Bigjango13/Burlap/README.md

 It's a normal rust project, so `cargo run` to run, `cargo build` to build, and `cargo build --release` to build in release mode.

 ## Running
-If you don't use any arguments burlap will enter repl mode, to exit use Ctrl-D.
+If you don't use any arguments burlap will enter REPL mode, to exit use Ctrl-D.
 If you want to run a file just pass the file name as the argument.

 ## Alternatives

-- [Skcore](https://github.com/Luminoso-256/scriptinglang) a sack interpreteter (also in rust), most commonly used.
+- [Skcore](https://github.com/Luminoso-256/scriptinglang) a sack interpreteter (also in rust)